 "Compared to eggs of the caged hens, pastured hens' eggs had twice as much vitamin E and long-chain omega-3 fats, 2.5-fold more total omega-3 fatty acids, and less than half the ratio of omega-6:omega-3 fatty acids (P<0.0001).
 Vitamin A concentration was 38% higher (P<0.05) in the pastured hens' eggs than in the caged hens' eggs, but total vitamin A per egg did not differ." (source)

 Eggs are like nature’s multivitamins containing everything that is needed to create life.
 A single egg provides 6 grams of protein, vitamin A, vitamin D, vitamin E, B2, B5, B12, choline, and cholesterol.
-A good place to start is to try to get a few eggs in your diet every day, with a few extra yolks when you can.
+A good place to start is to try to get a few eggs (1-3) in your diet every week.

 5) Organic Beets (or beet juice)